robweber/vsmp-plus/README.md

 1. Using cron syntax for updating instead of a simple delay in seconds.
 This allows for more complex schedules, like not updating at night if you don't want to miss something.
 2. Added analyzer to help with figuring out video play times
-3. Pulling the exact framerate of the video insteading of hardcoding it - this fixed issues when the end of the video is close in calculating the timecode
+3. Pulling the exact framerate of the video instead of hardcoding it - this fixed issues when the end of the video is close in calculating the timecode
 4. Use seconds instead of frames for ```--start``` value.
 More intuitive
 5. Added ```--end``` value to skip end credits
 6. Added the ```-display``` value so you can see where the title of the video and/or the timecode for the frame displayed